glassroom/torch_train_test_loop/README.md

 Each additional component adds a layer of additional functionality across all predefined points in the loop.

-Components are stored in a list, so they can be dynamically inserted, deleted, replaced, and reordered at any time with built-in Python tools:
+Loop instances store components in a standard Python list, so they can be dynamically inserted, deleted, replaced, and reordered at any time:

 ```python
 # Create a train/test loop.